Sorrento - Amalfi

 Ferries to Italy

-Sorrento Amalfi ferry prices typically range between 49.0 €* and 132.13 €*.
-The average price is typically 97.0 €*.
-The cheapest Sorrento Amalfi ferry prices start from 25.0 €*.
-The average price for a foot passenger is 97.0 €*.
+Sorrento Amalfi ferry prices typically range between 48€* and 199€*.
+The average price is typically 100€*.
+The cheapest Sorrento Amalfi ferry prices start from 48€*.
+The average price for a foot passenger is 100€*.

 Pricing will vary depending on number of passengers, vehicle type, route and sailing times.
-Prices exclude service fees.
+Pricing is taken from searches over last 30 days and exclusive of service fees, last updated 1 March 2026.

-No, ferry operators currently do not allow cars to travel on sailings between Sorrento and Amalfi
+No, ferry operators currently do not allow cars to travel on sailings between Sorrento and Amalfi.

-Yes, foot passengers can travel with
+Yes, foot passengers can travel with NLG, Seremar & Alilauro Gruson ferries between Sorrento and Amalfi.

 Pets are allowed on ferries travelling from Sorrento to Amalfi with NLG.
 Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.